singhkpratham/geocompr/07-read-write-plot.md

 Well-known text (WKT), well-known binary (WKB), and the GeoJSON formats are examples of this.
 For instance, the `world_wkt.csv` file has a column named `WKT` representing polygons of the world's countries.
 We will again use the `options` parameter to indicate this.
-Here, we will use `read_sf()` which does exactly the same as `st_read()` except it does not print the driver name to the console and stores strings as characters instead of factors.
+Here, we will use `read_sf()`, the tidyverse-flavoured version of `st_read()`: strings are parsed as characters instead of factors and the resulting data frame is a [tibble](https://r4ds.had.co.nz/tibbles.html).
+The driver name is also not printed to the console.

 ```r